Fuzzyma/yata/readme.md

 ## Events

 Beside the text there are many update and message events you can bind to.
-Message events get passed a [message](https://core.telegram.org/bots/api#message) and update events the content of its update [update](https://core.telegram.org/bots/api#update).
+Message events get passed a [message](https://core.telegram.org/bots/api#message) and update events the content of its [update](https://core.telegram.org/bots/api#update).

 To bind to an update event use `bot.onUpdate(updateType, handler)` or `bot.on(updateType, handler, 'update')`.
 Same goes for a message event: `bot.onMessage(messageType, handler)` or `bot.on(updateType, handler, 'message')`.